nickrandolph/old-wpf-blog/05-DisplayMemberPath/README.md

 # New feature in September PDC: DisplayMemberPath

 As I've shown in previous posts, binding an ItemsControl to an IEnumerable data source is really easy (remember that ListBox and ComboBox derive from ItemsControl).
-With the introduction of DisplayMemberPath in September PDC, it became even easier for the scenario where you want to display only one property of each data item as text.
+With DisplayMemberPath it's even easier for the scenario where you want to display only one property of each data item as text.
 Before DisplayMemberPath, this scenario required the use of a DataTemplate that would specify the property we're interested in, like in the following xaml:

 	<Window.Resources>
 		<DataTemplate x:Key="itemTemplate">